Starting your Own Business

 When forming a partnership firm, the partners may decide to have an oral or, a written agreement.
-The written agreement is known as a partnership deed.
-Even though the deed is not compulsory, it is advisable to have one since it provides the business various perks.
-It clears out the rights and responsibilities of each partner, and helps in settling any future disputes that may arise between the partners.
-It can also be used as an evidence in the court in case of any disagreement.
+This written agreement is known as a partnership deed.
+Even though the deed is not compulsory, it is advisable to have one since it provides the business with various perks.
+It clears out the rights and responsibilities of each partner and helps in settling any future disputes that may arise between the partners.
+It can also be used as a piece of evidence in court in case of any disagreement.

 - Obtaining DSC (Digital Signature Certificate)